 One of the highlights of the museum is President Nixon’s”Sea King” helicopter.
 The helicopter was in the presidential fleet from 1961 to 1976, transporting Presidents Kennedy, Johnson, Nixon, and Ford, and many foreign heads of state and government.

-On display at the Nixon Library is a replica the Oval Office in the White House where President Nixon made many of his most crucial decisions.
+On display at the Nixon Library is a replica of the Oval Office in the White House where President Nixon made many of his most crucial decisions.

 The Richard Nixon Library is a surprisingly fun place to visit and well worth the trip.
 Even kids will enjoy visiting this museum.
 You will definitely be amazed by all the interesting displays.
-So if you not ready to drive all the way to the Getty Center check out the Nixon Library in Yorba Linda.
+So if you are not ready to drive all the way to the Getty Center check out the Nixon Library in Yorba Linda.